h2oai/h2o-2/h2o-scala/README.rst

 Shalala is a Scala library providing access to H2O API via a dedicated DSL and also a REPL integrated into H2O.

-Currently the library supports following expressions abstracting H2O API.
+Currently, the library supports the following expressions abstracting H2O API.

 *R-like commands*